dkikimov/DentistCalendarSwift/README.md

 ## About The Project

-Dentists working as sole proprietors need to keep records of patients and their time management.
+Dentists working as sole proprietors need to keep records of patients and their schedules.
 But there are no simple and inexpensive solutions on the market.
-Therefore, the Dentist was invented, an application for managing patients for dentists and maintaining their own schedule.
+That's why the Dentor was invented.
+The purpose of the application is to make it possible to quickly create a record and have a convenient tool for working with patient data

 Features: